Installation and basic use

 Advanced print features

-The use of Advanced features of ScriptX.Add-on require a client side license.
+The use of Advanced features of ScriptX.Add-on require an Advanced Printing client side license.
 All advanced features are included in all licenses for ScriptX.Services.

 Print "remote" documents